Just starting out with PianoEasy? Read through for a quick outline of what will happen in the early days of PianoEasy lessons.

 Hold on to your seats (and listen for that I IV V, some grace notes and riffs):

-Solo piano; young Luka Sestak (a few years ahead for some of you).
+Solo piano; young Luka Sestak (a few years ahead for most of you).

 Here is Diana Krall, playing a blues in Bb “Baby Baby, One More Time"